hellofromtonya/Tag-Swapper/README.md

 Status:  *In Beta*

 The Tag Swapper allows you to swap out the HTML tag element based upon the configured attribute and its value.
-It queries the post database records, searches using `DomDocument`, swaps out any matching tags, and then saves the records back to the database.
-Migrating an old database or needing a quick way to replace out HTML, ok, here it is.
+For example, let's say you inherit an older database that needs to convert some `p` tags to `h1` tags for SEO (just one use case).
+Tag Swapper finds all of the `p` tags that match the `attribute` and its value that you configure, swaps the tag, and then saves it back to the database.
+No more having to go from post-to-post or page-to-page to change the tags.
+Tag Swapper takes care of it for you.

+Example:

+You have this content: `<p class="large-text headline">some content</p>`.
+You want to replace the `p` tag with a `h1` when the `class` has a `headline` value.
+Tag Swapper finds only those HTML elements with this pattern and changes it to: `<h1 class="large-text headline">some content</h1>`.

+Every single occurrence in the `p` tag that also has a `class` attribute value of `headline`, regardless if it also has other styling classes, is changed.

 ## FAQ